myeongsuseong/myeongsuseong.github.io/_pages/about.md

 * Eunyong Lee, Xiangru Feng, Haoran Xu, and Ruiyu Luo participate in the summer undergraduate research fellowship (SURF) suggested by Dr. Seong in summer 2024.
 Meanwhile, Mingjian Jia and Yihai Hu, who plan to work in BSIT long-term, volunteer SURF.
 Welcome all!

 * Jingxuan Qian joins the Lab to gain a research experience in BSIT on April 2, 2024.
 Welcome aboard Jingxuan!

-* A research article manuscript titled "Liquid-immersed thermal management to cylindrical lithium-ion batteries for their pack applications" that Dr. Seong participated as a co-author has been accepted for publication by Journal of Energy Storage on February 21, 2024.

-* Dr. Seong participated in the Biannual Workshop of the Neurophotonics lab. at Gwangju Institute of Science and Technology, Korea led by Prof. Euiheon Chung as a reviewer of the presentations of the Lab. members on February 7, 2024.